digital-cognition-co-in/Tensors_et_al/README_tfNotes_.md

 - Gradient descent - we are in the space of weights and biases...
 - The Gradient points us downwards as its got a Negative Sign ...
 - We take a little step - downwards into the direction pointed by the Gradient...
-- Step means we MODIFY the Weights and Biases by a DELTA - so that we achieve a smaller LOSS or ERROR Function...
+- Step means we MODIFY the Weights and Biases by a DELTA - so that we achieve a smaller LOSS or ERROR...
 - This is the basic TRAINING - whenever we pass in a New Batch of Training Images - we repeat this process and everytime reduce the ERROR or LOSS Function.

 #